minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-peek-a-hole.md

 You can make this game harder by placing a few tennis balls or other small balls as obstacles in the box with the treats.
 We haven't try this yet, because we don't have enough suitable balls at the moment.

+You can also make a similar game with less effort.
+I just cut the lid flaps of the box shorter and then secured them with masking tape.
+Look at the last two pictures.

 ---

 [![](https://lh3.googleusercontent.com/6Ec8bvVEihrP5GAtWrL4dr5yvB78OlwJTPcd90QqeFg=w800)](https://lh3.googleusercontent.com/6Ec8bvVEihrP5GAtWrL4dr5yvB78OlwJTPcd90QqeFg=s0)